nativescript-community/nativescript-drawingpad/README.md

 function getDrawing(args) {
     // get reference to the drawing pad var pad = frame.topmost().currentPage.getViewById("drawingPad");
-    // then access the 'drawing' property of the signaturepad;
+    // then access the 'drawing' property (Bitmap on Android) of the signaturepad var drawingImage = pad.drawing;

-    var drawingImage = pad.drawing;
+    // If you want to clear the signature/drawing... pad.clearDrawing();
 }
 exports.getDrawing = getDrawing;
 ```